 During Terri’s exhibition at The James Art Gallery, within The James Comprehensive Cancer Hospital at The Ohio State University Medical Center, she had the privilege of meeting people who were trying to find hope in a time of uncertainty—people who are in the midst of the fire.

 The reaction she saw in others, both in their stories and with unspoken words touched her deeply.

-Whether she creates a glass painting to bring hope to those who are facing life’s challenges, to warmly welcome visitors into a public space, or to bring joy to a family within their home - Terri creates glass paintings to awaken emotions that uplift others to bring hope and joy.
+Whether she creates a glass painting to bring hope to those who are facing life’s challenges, to warmly welcome visitors into a public space, or to bring joy to a family within their home—Terri creates glass paintings to awaken emotions that inspire hope and uplift others.

 When patients are able to feel joy and comfort, rather than depression and stress, their emotional wellbeing can have a positive effect on their

 Inspired by the wonders of nature, Terri creates glass art paintings to help others find peace and hope during times of uncertainty.
 Just as sand is beautifully transformed into glass under fire, she believes we too can be transformed, by hope.

 Healthcare facilities are devoting special spaces and budgets for original art to benefit their patients and their staff.

 Terri worked with Senior Designers with Spellman Brady & Company, St. Louis, Missouri on this commission art piece for their client.

 Giving Light was created as an unspoken means to bring hope to those who walk through these Chapel doors.